jvalteren/Seaside-Wiki/Seaside330Changelog.md

 - HTML root supports directly passing a style sheet or Javascript as a String
 - Seaside now generates HTML-stlye boolean attributes instead of XML-style boolean attributes, `checked` instead of `checked="checked"`
 - `#initializeCache` can be sent to an application after changing the cache configuration for the changes to take effect
-- the mime types for .sass and .scss are not supported
+- the MIME types for .sass and .scss are now supported
 - the Seaside-REST-Examples package has been added which contains examples on how to use Seaside REST
 - `WAEnterpriseAuberginesStrategy` has been added which tracks session similar to Tomcat/Java EE/Servlet with a "JSESSIONID" cookie and a "jsessionid" path parameter so that existing sticky session load balancers can be used
 - a mapping for Prototype's `PeriodicalExecuter` has been added